arafato/funcy-azure/README.md

 ```
 faz function run --file MyFunction/index.js
 ```
-To get an overview of all available commands and options simply type `funcy-azure --help`
+To get an overview of all available commands and options simply type `faz --help`

 ##Notes
 * This project is in a very early state so please expect a lot of (breaking) changes and additional features in the near future.